If you’re about to start work on an M&A, IPO, or fundraising deal, you’re also about to come across virtual data rooms (VDRs). Lucky you!

-A second feature is customisable email alerts.
+A second feature is customizable email alerts.
 These notify users to document changes, comments, and new uploads as soon as they happen.
-In comparison, Box notifications will only alert users when activity they have directly been involved in occurs, for example when someone replies to their comments.
-On a fast-paced and complex deal, this can mean that crucial information and activity is either missed or overlooked.
+In comparison, Box notifications will only alert users when an activity they have directly been involved in occurs, for example when someone replies to their comments.
+On a fast-paced and complex deal, this can mean that crucial information and activity are either missed or overlooked.

-However, when it comes to sharing private due diligence documents (such as finances or patents) with multiple teams and companies across the globe, you need greater levels of security and control.
-Levels you can only get through virtual data rooms.
+However, when it comes to sharing private due diligence documents (such as finances or patents) with multiple teams and companies across the globe, you need greater levels of security and control that you can only get through virtual data rooms.